-The fabric of a pillow protector is made of a very tight weave – which keeps the quill end of the feathers from poking out.
+The fabric of a pillow protector is made of a very tight weave, and it keeps the quill end of the feathers from poking out.
 The down might still leak out of your pillow, but will remain trapped inside of the protector.

 The pillow protector will also protect the outer cover of your pillow, which slows down the wear and tear that causes the outer fabric to weaken, and allow more feathers through.

-A pillow protector is just good pillow practice – even if you don’t have goose down pillows.
+A pillow protector is just good pillow practice – even if you don’t currently have goose-down pillows.